Meet Donna Skelly

 Donna Skelly is an enthusiastic and skilled advocate for her constituents as a Member of Provincial Parliament for Flamborough-Glanbrook, and a powerful voice for the interests of business and taxpayers.

 Donna was compelled to enter provincial politics because of the mess previous Liberal government made of the hydro file.
 She could no longer sit on the sidelines and watch soaring costs and deepening debt chase away businesses and jobs.

 Donna entered politics after a successful 30-year career in broadcast journalism.
 She produced and hosted Square Off, a widely-acclaimed current affairs program at CHCH Television.
+Donna anchored daily regional newscasts and reported on local, provincial and national news events.
 She held leadership roles as President of the Local Union employee bargaining unit.
 She stepped up to advocate before the CRTC and Parliamentary Committees for the value in supporting local news.

 Donna Skelly founded a leading-edge news service in Hamilton.
 She understands the challenges facing the small business community.

 In March 2016, Donna was elected to Hamilton City Council where she quickly earned a reputation as a Councillor who took a stand against wasteful spending at City Hall.

 Donna introduced a motion calling for the installation of hearing loop systems in all new or renovated city-owned public assembly areas equipped with sound systems and microphones.
 The motion was approved unanimously by city council making Hamilton a leader in inclusivity and accessibility for the hearing impaired.